Animal Testing: Models for Improvement

 Other countries with similar bans include Israel, India, New Zealand and Australia.
 Some of these countries also ban the importation and sale of cosmetics that have been tested on animals.

 We have seen some progress in the United States as well, at the state level.
 In 2000, California passed the first state law limiting product-testing on animals where alternative non-animal tests are available.
-New Jersey and New York have since followed California’s model.
+New Jersey, New York, Illinois, Nevada, and Virginia have also banned animal-tested cosmetics.

 Some States Allow Students To Opt Out: In some U.S. states, students can refuse to participate in school activities, including dissection, that harm animals.
 Right-to-choose states include California, Florida, Illinois, New Jersey, New York, Oregon, Pennsylvania, Rhode Island, Vermont and Virginia.

 Other states, like Louisiana, Maine, Massachusetts, and New Mexico, have similar policies.
 Maryland mandates students have alternatives to dissection and other animal-harming activities.

 The petition asserts animal relocation procedures must accompany USDA license revocation and termination proceedingsJanuary 20, 2022 Press Release

 The Act has authority to protect federally endangered and threatened animals such as the tigers, lions, and ring-tailed lemurs enduring inadequate treatment at Tiger CreekJanuary 10, 2022 Press Release

 International Fur Trade Federation agreed to dismiss its appeal, ending case in decisive victory for animalsJanuary 6, 2022 Press Release